StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 1. **S&P 500 Options Data** : https://www.kaggle.com/datasets/dudesurfin/spy-options-eod-volatility-surface-2010-2023
 2. **U.S. Treasury Yields** : https://www.kaggle.com/datasets/guillemservera/us-treasury-yields-daily
 3. **S&P Stock Data with Dividend Yields** : https://www.kaggle.com/datasets/aliraza948/spdr-s-and-p-500-etf-spy

+# Methodology

+The analysis was conducted using S&P 500 European option data spanning the period from 2010 to 2023.
+As the option dataset did not include the corresponding risk-free interest rates or dividend yields required for option pricing, these inputs were obtained from separate historical datasets.

+Historical U.S. Treasury yields were used as proxies for the risk-free interest rate.
+Since the available Treasury data consisted only of standard maturities (e.g., 1 month, 3 months, 6 months and 1 year), while the option dataset contained a wider range of maturities, the appropriate interest rate for each option was obtained through linear interpolation between the two nearest available Treasury maturities.

+Historical dividend data were provided as quarterly values.
+To obtain the annual dividend yield required by the Black-Scholes model, the most recent four quarterly observations were summed for each option date, producing a rolling annual dividend estimate.
+Consequently, the dividend yield was allowed to vary over time rather than assuming a constant value across the entire dataset.

+To focus the analysis on the most informative region of the implied volatility surface, the dataset was filtered to retain only options within the near ATM region.
+Implied volatilities were then extracted by numerically inverting the Black–Scholes pricing formula using an implementation of Brent's root-finding algorithm.
+Together with interpolation, this procedure was repeated for every option in the filtered dataset to construct the market implied volatility smiles/skews and surfaces.

+It should be mentioend separately that the initial option dataset included a column with implied volatility values.
+However, by invsetigating the numbers, it turned out that these were not extracted using the Black-Scholes framework as these implied volatilty values didn't replicate the option prices in the dataset.
+A possible explanation is that the numbers were extracted using an alternative framework.
+Then, of course, one of the project goals was to extract the implied volatilties independently.

+The extracted implied volatilities were subsequently analysed to investigate the evolution of ATM implied volatility and the volatility skew throughout the sample period.
+The skew was defined as the difference between the implied volatility at forward moneyness 0.9 and that at forward moneyness 1.0.
+Based on this analysis, three representative trading dates corresponding to low, moderate and high volatility market regimes were selected for further investigation.

+The second stage of the project focused on model calibration.
+A dedicated implementation of the Heston stochastic volatility model, based on its semi-analytical pricing formula, was developed to generate model option prices and implied volatilities.
+In parallel, the SVI parameterisation was implemented to model the implied volatility smile directly.
+For each model, a separate function based on the root mean square error (RMSE) between market and model-implied volatilities was constructed.
+In the case of the SVI model, the RMSE function additionally incorporated Black–Scholes Vega weights.
+This is a common practice in the SVI model calibration which allows to assign greater importance to options whose prices are more sensitive to changes in implied volatility.

+The parameters of both models were estimated by minimising their respective objective functions for each of the three selected market regimes.
+In addition, the Heston model was calibrated using reduced subsets of the same market data in order to investigate the effect of sample size on calibration performance and parameter stability.

+Finally, the calibrated models were evaluated by comparing their implied volatility surfaces and volatility smiles against the extracted market implied volatilities.
+Model performance was assessed both visually and quantitatively through the RMSE, mean absolute error (MAE) and mean relative error (MRE) between the market and model-implied volatilities ($(\sigma_{market}-\sigma_{model})/\sigma_{market}$).
+Additionally, error heatmaps were plotted in order to aid to asses model performance visually.

 # Background